Losant/losant-docs/docs/applications/integrations.md

 * **Event Names:** Enter one or more event names to subscribe to.
 Any workflows [triggering](/workflows/triggers/particle/) off of this integration will fire anytime a message is received on one of these topics.
 If you append a `*`, the event name will be treated as a prefix match - so any events that start with the given name will match.
 In addition, an event name of just `*` will subscribe to all events. *Note: It is not necessary to subscribe to an event in order to perform [device function](/workflows/outputs/particle-call/) calls.*

 The other three fields in the Particle integration configuration are optional - `Device Name or ID`, `Product Slug or ID`, `Org Slug or ID`.
 These correspond to the `deviceId`, `product`, and `org` parameters on the underlying Particle [Event Stream](https://docs.particle.io/reference/javascript/#geteventstream) API endpoint.
 When the `deviceId` field is left blank, Losant will use the special keyword `mine` when connecting to Particle, to ensure that Losant only subscribes to events for your devices (as opposed to subscribing to the public events of any Particle device).

+For a step-by-step walkthrough, please read the article <a href="https://www.losant.com/blog/how-to-integrate-particle-with-losant" target="_blank">How to Integrate Particle with Losant</a>.

 ## Using Integrations